compbiozurich/UZH-BIO392/course-results/Ayesha-Niramon-Gerber/A-Gerber-questions-day-09.md

 ### Q1
 **What information do the CHROM, POS, REF, and ALT columns contain in a VCF file?**
 * CHROM: Which chromosome are we on?
 It is identified via the reference genome.
-<p> chromosome 5 </p>
+(Here: chromosome 5)
 * POS: Which position contains a variant?
-<p> 106700 & 137481 </p>
+(Here: 106700 & 137481)
 * REF: What is the nucleotide in the reference genome?
 A ‘.’ means there is no variant.
-<p> a </p>
+(Here: a)
 * ALT: What is the alternate allele of our sequence at this position?
-<p> aa & agagagaga </p>
+(Here: aa & agagagaga)

 ### Q2
 **Using these four columns, how could you determine whether a sequencing sample contains a variant?**